inductiva/inductiva/docs-sources/openfoam/run-occDrivAerStaticMesh/sections/section2.md

 # Run a Single Simulation
-First, we will run a single OpenFOAM simulation using the `occDrivAerStaticMesh` case.
-This should be straightforward as all the necessary input files are already prepared, as described in the previous section.
+Let’s begin by running a single OpenFOAM simulation using the `occDrivAerStaticMesh` case.
+All the required input files are already prepared, as outlined in the previous section.

 ## Code Overview
 The Python code required to run a OpenFOAM simulation using the Inductiva API follows a consistent structure.
 We adapted it for this specific use case, as shown below.